Patient Rights and Responsibilities

 (2) Email: email@example.com

-- In order to receive the most appropriate medical care, please actively provide your hospital physician and other health provide information your medical condition, past history, and medication/allergy history.
+- In order to receive the most appropriate medical care, please accurately provide health information related to your past medical history, and medication/allergy history ect.

 - Before you make your decision, please understand the possible risks or consequences of receiving or refusing treatment.
 You are obligated to sign relevant informed consent forms and be responsible for your own decision.
 Before signing any forms, please read it carefully and make sure that you have completely understood the content.
 If you have any doubts, please ask for clarification from your physician or nurse.

-- Please confirm that the name and amount of your medication are consistent with the label on your medication bag, and make sure that you have understood the correct way to take your medication.
+- Please confirm that the name, dose and amount of your medication on your medication bag, and make sure that you have understood the correct way to take your medication.
 Please comply with the care plan given by hospital staff.
 If you can’t accept it, please let the hospital staff know about the reason so that they can arrange other possible treatment plans.

 - If you do not understand your medical plan or health care instruction, please notify your health care provider immediately.
 Please notify the hospital immediately if you have any doubts or suggestions during your medical care process.